-“Flossing should be a part of everyone’s oral routine each day,” says Dr. Santiago Surillo, who is a pediatric dentist and orthodontist in the San Diego area.
+“Flossing should be a part of everyone’s oral routine each day,” says Dr. Santiago Surillo, who is a pediatric dentist and orthodontist in the La Mesa area.
 “It allows us to access the places our toothbrushes can’t get to.
 You may be the best toothbrusher in the world, but the bristles of your brush can’t reach between teeth, but floss can.”

 Flossing can also help remove plaque before it can damage our teeth, leading to decay or gum disease.